swiftlang/swift-evolution/proposals/NNNN-no-implicit-copy-bindings.md

     use(xs) // ERROR: xs consumed by `for` loop
     ```

-This is similar to the situations in which the `take` operator can transfer
+This is similar to the situations in which the `consume` operator can transfer
 ownership of a value.

 Consuming is flow-sensitive, so if one branch of an `if` or other control flow